scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/upload_part_copy.rst

   information, refer to :ref:`Upload Part`.

 A multipart upload must be initiated before uploading any part.
-In response to the initiate request, Zenko returns a unique identifier — the *upload ID* — that must be included in the upload part request.
+In response to the initiate request, |product| returns a unique identifier — the *upload ID* — that must be included in the upload part request.

 Requests